ranjithcheguri/SpringBootUdemy/readMe.md

 - let's say you would want to log everything that's coming into your business layer.
 In that kind of scenario, you'd be able to identify everything that has an @Service annotation.
 You can use AOP to identify that.

 - DAO (database operations) -> use `@Repository` , BinarySearchImpl (business logic) -> use `@Service`

+#### External Properties
+- In your application, you might be talking to a database.
+So, the URL to the database or the data source connection to the database might be different in different environments.
+Also, the external services that you talk to might be different in different environments.
+The service you could be talking to in Dev would be different from the service you would be talking to in Production.
+These kinds of values are good to be externalized into property files.

+- Create `app.properties` in resources and define all your properties in that file
+- to read a value from properties file you need to use  value tag like `@Value("${external.service.url}")`

+- to load properties, you need to include in the main file with annotation `@PropertySource("classpath:app.properties")`

+- one observation, whenever we are referencing the resources folder, (xml before, app.propertities now) we are using classpath.

+- so whenever we want to use dev environemnt instead of production environment, we can just replace the app.properties file with dev version of app.properties.